chidima-asika/book_manager/README.md

 1. Clone or download the project source code from the repository.
 2. Open your preferred IDE.
-3. Build the project using the appropriate build command or IDE feature.
+3. Build the project using the appropriate build command or IDE feature. (must have mysql extension or database extension depinging on IDE)

-please install the following dependcies forfor beggining
+please install the following dependcies before starting

 `pip3 install mysql-connector-python`
 `pip3 install pymysql`